Optical Processing

 If we let x' = -x then

-Therefore E(x') µ g(x), E(x') is the scaled Fourier transform of E(kx''), and kx'' is the wave number ("spatial frequency") of the component harmonic waves that add up to produce g(x).
+Therefore E(x') g(x), E(x') is the scaled Fourier transform of E(kx''), and kx'' is the wave number ("spatial frequency") of the component harmonic waves that add up to produce g(x).
 The synthesized image is inverted, but otherwise identical to the original image.

-E(x'') extends to x'' = ±¥.
+E(x'') extends to x'' = ±∞.
 But the magnitude of E(x'') decreases rapidly as x'' becomes large.
 If the diameter of the lens is large enough so that it intercepts a large number M of minima of the intensity distribution, then the synthesized image will be true to the original.
-We need M = (d/2f)(a/l) >> 1 for the synthesized image to be true to the original.
+We need M = (d/2f)(a/λ) >> 1 for the synthesized image to be true to the original.

-Assume we put an aperture in the frequency plane with diameter d' such that (d'/2f)(a/l) @ 1.
+Assume we put an aperture in the frequency plane with diameter d' such that (d'/2f)(a/λ) ~ 1.
 We now restrict the range of "frequencies" kx'' which can contribute to the synthesized amplitude E(x').
-(We only transmit the central maximum of the diffraction pattern.)
-We have |kx''| < kd'/2f = kl/a = 2p/a.
+(We only transmit the central maximum of the diffraction pattern and therefore implement a low-pass filter.)
+We have |kx''| < kd'/2f = kλ/a = 2π/a.

 Let us choose our units so that a = 1.
 The E(kx'')= C sin(kx''/2)/(kx''/2) and

+Using Microsoft Excels FFT function we find <I(x')> as shown on the right.
 The image now has smoothed edges and the intensity distribution across the image is no longer uniform.